 These high-frequency measurements also increase the skill of a null model

-Another utility of forecasts as decision support tools is in the ability to represent uncertainty in forecast estimate.
+In addition to the prediction of phytoplankton concentration, an important part of forecasts is the uncertainty around that prediction.
+Uncertainty is…

-Crucial to the application of forecast products in order to properly inform management decisions
+Crucial to the application of forecast products in order to properly inform management decisions (and interpret the forecast); also to prioritize forecast improvement (see Mary’s refs on this from the IW manuscript)

-Often unconsidered or at least unreported
+Despite the need for uncertainty estimates, however, they are often unconsidered or at least unreported

 Can add to basic and applied scientific value by informing ways to improve forecasts, as well as in management of drinking water

+I would talk about what the uncertainty sources are at a high level and also discuss what they mean, given that it’s one of your research questions

-To further assess the success of empirical models in forecasting HABs, we developed near-term (2 week), iterative forecasts using several types of autoregressive (AR) linear models.
+To further assess the performance of empirical models in forecasting HABs, we developed near-term, iterative hindcasts using autoregressive (AR) linear models operating at both weekly and daily time steps.
 We aimed to answer FIVE? main questions:

-1. How well can we forecast near-term (two-week horizon) chlorophyll-a (a proxy for HABs) over a one-year time period using a daily and a weekly model?
+1. How does a daily vs. weekly forecast near-term chlorophyll-a (a proxy for phytoplankton) over a one-year time period, during both bloom and non-bloom conditions?

-2. How well does a daily and weekly model forecast under different conditions (e.g., bloom and nonbloom conditions)?

-3. How does forecast skill change with time horizon in both daily and weekly models?

-4. What are the major contributions of uncertainty over time in our forecasts?
+2. How do the major contributions of uncertainty over time vary between the daily and weekly forecasts?

 5. How does uncertainty change between the daily and weekly model?